Classes for Actors & Performers in Boston

 Virtual Sessions Available on Zoom

 The benefits of movement and physical acting include range, flexibility, emotional intelligence, and the ability to connect to an audience.
 Our teachers are industry professionals with extensive experience in theater, film, and television.
 Sessions are designed to support the individual growth of actors and performers for audition preparation and performance skills.
-Studio Playground classes and individual coaching sessions are intended for actors, performers, and other professionals to enhance their ability to connect to a group and engage in public speaking, In-person sessions are available in Boston, Providence, and New York City.
-Virtual sessions are available on Zoom.
-More Info: Acting Coaching.
+Studio Playground classes and individual coaching sessions are intended for actors, performers, and professionals in other industries to enhance their ability to connect to a group and engage in public speaking, In-person sessions are available in Boston & Providence.
+Virtual sessions available on Zoom.
+More Info: Acting Coaching

 Boston Center for the Arts